You can lead a horse to water...

 I don't mean to sound like a scaremonger, but if ALL these other factors are lining up for your wee one and the metaphorical horse is still not drinking, it's often because something else is going on.

 In our vast experience, this is usually sickness (temporary sickness like a cold or a tummy bug) or a medical condition like tongue tie, reflux or food allergies or intolerances.
 This is the last thing you might expect, but it's something we would want to rule out if your baby was being given the best chance to sleep and it still wasn't happening.
 Some of these conditions can be very hard to figure out and diagnose but very poor sleep is often a big indicator/symptom.

 In theory (well actually it's more than theory because we see it happen every single day!), you should be able to set up these conditions for sleep, lead your baby to the point of sleep, and they'll sleep!
 Sounds a bit too simple though, doesn't it?!

 It definitely won't happen like that every day; we know that babies are anything but predictable!
 But the thing to remember is, babies don't hate sleep.
 ALL babies need sleep.
 So giving your baby the best chance of achieving sleep, at the best times, in the best possible conditions, is really the best you can do.

 Our Little Ones App has all the information and tools you need to lead your baby to sleep.
-Our trusted sleep solutions, along with support from our certified sleep consultants, gives you the best chance of getting that thirsty horse right to the watering hole!
+Our trusted sleep solutions, along with support available from our certified sleep consultants, gives you the best chance of getting that thirsty horse right to the watering hole!